al-pez/spring-boot-docker/README.md

 This is just a simple "Hello World" application.

-Configured with maven to build up (and run if specified) a docker image, making use of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).
+Configured to build up (and run if specified) a docker image through maven configuration, for this I'm making use of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).